Late last month dozens of schools in Bangladesh were closed after hundreds of students began succumbing to a mystery illness.

 In all, 57 schools in the region were closed for two days while investigators searched for a cause but none was found.
 The Faridpur school mystery has all the textbook signs of a mass hysteria outbreak.

-Mass hysteria is often misunderstood as being an illness that sufferers are making up.
+Understanding Mass Hysteria Mass hysteria is often misunderstood as being an illness that sufferers are making up.
 In fact the symptoms are verifiable and not imaginary.
-The issue is instead what is causing the symptoms—whether some external environmental contaminant or instead a form of suggestion-driven social contagion.
+The issue is instead what is causing the symptoms-whether some external environmental contaminant or instead a form of suggestion-driven social contagion.

 Humans are social animals and we often take our cues from other people, both consciously and unconsciously.
 Research has shown, for example, that yawning and moods can be contagious.
 In the same way, people can unconsciously mimic the actions and reactions of their peers; if one or more of them start to faint or feel sick in their presence it can create a domino effect, spreading to others.